namuit/serenity/README.md

+# Patch
+Forked to make small tweaks.
+The original is at https://github.com/kremso/serenity/tree/master/showcase

+## Changes
+1. changed all require 'zip/zip' to require 'zip' to patch bug with rubyzip gem

+## Todo
+1. add paramiter to change output of file for render_odt function instead of name_of_template_output.odt

 Serenity is an embedded ruby for OpenOffice documents (.odt files).
 You provide an .odt template with ruby code inside a special markup and the data and Serenity generates the document.
 If you know erb all of this should sound familiar.

 Important Changes